Careers Guidance at St Edward’s

 • Parents should be encouraged to access and use information about labour markets and future study options to inform their support to their children.

-• Pupils should be provided with reliable information about the local and national labour market as this is vital to inform good-quality information about jobs and career paths.
+• Pupils should be provided with reliable information about the local and national labour market as this is vital to providing good-quality information about jobs and career paths.

 • By the age of 14, every pupil should have had the opportunity to learn how the different STEM (Science, Technology, Engineering, Maths) subjects help people to gain entry to, and be more effective workers within, a wide range of careers.